-So, there was (almost) nothing I wanted more than do it all over again!
+So, there was (almost) nothing I wanted more than to do it all over again!

-Neither of us had been paid the full (and yet very small) amount agreed on the contract, but since I was done with my job a few weeks before him, I was spared from receiving the threatening phone calls of the publisher.
-So, in a way I had it easier.
+Neither of us had been paid the full (and yet very small) amount agreed on the contract, but since I was done with my job a few weeks before him, I was spared from receiving threatening phone calls from the publisher.
+So, in a way, I had it easier.

 That first experience was far from perfect but the thrill of creating something from scratch made me believe that we had to try again, this time changing a few things.
 Emanuele was very reluctant or at least more cautious than I was.

 One day we decided to go watch Akira, since it was finally landing on a few Italian theatres.
 Some aspects of that film left me puzzled, but I did love the motorbike!
 I do remember clearly that leaving the Cinema I’ve mentioned how cool it would have been to create a racing game with that bike in it.

 Emanuele wasn’t convinced, perhaps he was burned out and the last thing he wanted was to go through another painful experience.
 So, I had to raise the bar a bit and sell him a vision he couldn’t resist.
 Since I knew way too well how big of a fan of “Fist of the North Star” he was, I pictured him in a similar setting, mixed with another couple of references we both liked.
 It was all discussed on a noisy bus on our way back to our parents’ flats, with me trying to convince him to believe in this new adventure.